kubernetes/website/content/en/docs/concepts/storage/volumes.md

 ### vsphereVolume (deprecated) {#vspherevolume}

 {{< note >}}
-We recommend to use vSphere CSI out-of-tree driver instead.
+The Kubernetes project recommends to use vSphere CSI out-of-tree driver instead.
 {{< /note >}}

 A `vsphereVolume` is used to mount a vSphere VMDK volume into your Pod.
 The contents